2012 October: Climb Mt Solitary and Ruined Castle, Blue Mountains, NSW, Australia

 Hiking distance and time:

-11:00 Arrive at eastern top of Mt Solitary
+11:00 At The Col, eastern tip of the top of Mt Solitary

 12:51 Leave lunch spot

 Prior to crossing the Kedumba River, it is an easy walk along a firetrail and a foot track.
 After the crossing, the trail turns into a steep climb to The Col, eastern top of Mt Solitary - just perfect for Ken to get fit.

 At The Col, there is log book in a metal box somewhere amongst the rocks.
 We wrote our names in the book - so now my first ascent to Mt Solitary is preserved in history!